circuitikz/circuitikz/README.md

 ```latex
   \usepackage{circuitikz-0.8.3}
 ```
-The available versions are  0.8.3, 0.7, 0.6 and 0.4.
+The available versions are  specified in the manual.

-In ConTeXt, only the 0.8.3 version is available for the time being; you can use it with
+In ConTeXt, you can use older version with
 ```latex
   \usemodule[circuitikz-0.8.3]
 ```